 The Doubleday Group was founded by John Doubleday in the early 1970’s.
 John farmed with his father in the village of Holbeach St John’s.
 John supplemented his farming income however by buying and selling used agricultural machinery throughout the UK and Ireland.
-As well as dealing in agricultural machinery he also owned the local blacksmiths shop in Holbeach St Johns and based on his own farming experiences he recognised the need for a tine harrow so he began designing and manufacturing cultivation equipment known locally as the ‘Doubleday Harrow’.
+As well as dealing in agricultural machinery he also owned the local blacksmiths shop in Holbeach St Johns and based on his own farming experiences, recognised the need for a tine harrow.
+So he began designing and manufacturing cultivation equipment known locally as the ‘Doubleday Harrow’.

 Although John Deere was relatively new in the UK, John W Doubleday Agricultural Engineers were one of the earlier dealers appointed and this decision to partner with a premium brand went down well with both local customers and staff on John Doubleday’s own farm too.
 The focus on not just excellent build but also driver comfort met with great approval.

 John W Doubleday signing the John Deere dealer agreement 16th June 1982 (click to enlarge)

 The brand new, purpose built unit at the family farm became home to the new John Deere dealership (click to enlarge)

 The change also had a huge effect on turnover and over seventy tractors and thirteen combines were sold in 1984, all within a ten-mile radius of their base at Holbeach St Johns.
 As the dealership grew the cultivator business declined, as new machines from competitors entered the market.
 Even today, you can find a few Doubleday levelling harrows still being used for seedbed preparation, especially by sugar beet growers.